Can You Use Ring Doorbell Without WiFi?

 Ring Alarm Pro offers backup internet if you have the Ring Protect Pro subscription for $20 per month.
 This means if your primary internet connection drops, your home’s internet will automatically reduce to a 4G mobile data connection.

-As part of the plan you get 3GB for free which is around 300 Ring recordings, but you can buy extra data for $3 per gigabyte.
+As part of the plan, you get 3GB for free, which is around 300 Ring recordings, but you can buy extra data for $3 per gigabyte.

 Once the mobile hotspot is set up, your Ring Devices will detect it if they’re within range.
 But they won’t connect automatically.
 You have to manually connect them to the hotspot by using the Ring App.

-When the main internet is back online, you have to go back into the Ring App again and switch from hotspot to your home’s internet.
+When the main internet is back online, you have to go back into the Ring App again and switch from the hotspot to your home’s internet.
 The Ring won’t switch between internet sources by itself.

-Using a mobile hotspot is only good as a short term solution.
+Using a mobile hotspot is only good as a short-term solution.
 The internet speeds are slower and less reliable than WiFi and could get expensive if you pay a lot for data.

 Can Ring Doorbells Record To An NAS Or SD Card Without WiFi?